Vegan Goulash with Pan-Fried Bread Dumplings & Red Cabbage

 - 2 cloves

-- Afterward, add apple dices and keep simmering for ten more minutes.
-Season with salt and pepper before serving and don’t forget to remove cloves and bay leaf.
+- Add the diced apple and keep cooking the cabbage for approx. 30-60 minutes.
+The red cabbage should be softened, but still keep a slight bite.
+Season with salt and pepper to taste – and don't forget to remove cloves and bay leaf before serving.

 - 1 onion